Kshitijknk07/TitanGate/README.md

 - **✅ Rate Limiting**: Implemented rate limiting to ensure that API consumers don't overwhelm your services by making too many requests in a short period.
 - **✅ Caching**: Added caching functionality to store frequently requested data for quick retrieval, improving performance and reducing load on your servers.
+- **✅ Authentication**: Integrated JWT-based authentication, allowing secure login and protected routes.
+Users can log in and receive a token for authorization to access protected resources.

 ---